 What is Natural Key?

 I suggest to avoid natural key because of one main reason which is human error.
-Application or Human has to enter SSN (social security number) into a database and there might be chance for wrong insertion and maybe your system can not detect this error at the same time, but once you find this error then you will be facing more problem for changing the data of the primary key.
+The Application or Human has to enter SSN (social security number) into a database, and there might be chance for the wrong insertion, and maybe your system cannot detect this error at the same time, but once you find this error then you will face more problems for changing the data of the primary key.